ansible/ansible/docs/docsite/README.md

 To include module documentation you'll need to run `make webdocs` at the top level of the repository.
 The generated html files are in docsite/htmlout/.

+You can also build a single page of the documentation, or the documentation for one module by running `bin\docs\ansible-makepage.sh` at the top level of the repository.

 If you do not want to learn the reStructuredText format, you can also [file issues] about documentation problems on the Ansible GitHub project.